dominicporteous/godaddy-dyn-dns/README.md

 ## Credits
-Big thanks to the guys who put together `pygodaddy` - https://github.com/observerss/pygodaddy Docs can be found here: https://pygodaddy.readthedocs.org/
+Big thanks to the guys who put together `pygodaddy` - https://github.com/observerss/pygodaddy Docs can be found here: https://pygodaddy.readthedocs.org/ Also, the NSSM http://nssm.cc/ - it really doesn't suck!

 ## Next Steps...
 Please note, after installing, you will need to set up the appropriate port forwarding rules for your home router if you are trying to make SSH/RDP available from the internet.